-For more information regarding the Secondary Science and Mathematics Teaching major contact:
+For more information regarding FSU-TEACH, please contact:

-Dr. Ellen Granger

-Office of Science Teaching Activities
+Dr. Ellen Granger Office of Science Teaching Activities and Outreach 1062E King Life Sciences Building Florida State University Tallahassee, FL.
+32306-1100 (850) 644-6747

-227 Conradi Building

-Florida State University

-Tallahassee, FL.
-32306-1100

-(850) 644-6747

 FAMU-FSU COOPERATIVE PROGRAM

 Students enrolled at FSU may enroll in courses at Florida Agricultural & Mechanical University (FAMU) for FSU credit so long as the following conditions are met (see the General Bulletin for a more detailed description):